 - 1. Click Add on the Monitor Resource List page. - 2.
 Select the monitor resource type (Custom monitor) from the Type box and enter the monitor resource name (genw1) in the Name box.
 Click Next.

-3. The Monitor (common) window is displayed.
+The Monitor (common) window is displayed.Confirm that Monitor Timing is Always and click Next.

 Select Script created with this product.

 The following shows the sample of a script to be created.